grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "It is good to see you."
 Said Hemi.
 "And Herschel.
 What happened after you left us?"

 "Well, there's not much to tell of it, really.
 I drove the _Gnat_ hard in a sorta random northerly direction, away from the _Prospect's_ location.
 Did some weaving back and forth and shit, just in case they fired a torp or soemthing, but kept the throttle up the whole time.
-With the volume of the _Gnat's_ engines, I couldn't really be listening to sonar or anything, so I just kept pinging them every 10 minutes or so to see how far behind me they were.
-I kept them a few miles off and ran them northwards for three or four hours.
+With the volume of the _Gnat's_ engines, I couldn't really be listening to sonar or anything, so I just kept pinging them every 10 minutes or so to see how far behind me they were."

+"Ah," Hemi interrupted, "So the _Gnat_ does have an active sonar system?"

+"Of course!
+I don't cheap out on anything on my boat."
+Said Shakes, "So: I kept them a few miles off and ran them northwards for three or four hours.
 But by that time the sea was starting to chop up from the storm.
 The _Gnat_ was taking green water right up against the sail.
 I figured we were probably far enough from the _Prospect_, so I went silent and dove the _Gnat_ and disappeared under the waves for the duration of the storm.
 Lost track of the pursuing sub at that point.
 How'd you all do in that fucking storm?"

 "Hemi brought the _Prospect_ up to the surface in the ditch of a 10 meter wave, rolled her right over.
 She was completely on her side for a bit, but eventually came upright again."
 Said Percy.